 The manual is multi-language divided into sections with illustrations in the back.
 The illustrations are pretty clear with no written instructions which are adequate in this case given the limited things you need to do.

-The Sleek maneuvers well for a stroller with foam filled plastic tires earning it a 7 of 10 for this metric.
+The Sleek maneuvers well for a stroller with foam-filled plastic tires earning.
 This score isn't as good as the jogging products, but it is better or equal to similar strollers.
 Surprisingly this stroller pushes and turns with ease on and off the pavement with a slight edge on flat surfaces over uneven terrain.
-It feels very similar to the UPPAbaby Vista and made tighter turns than the Nuna MIXX2.
+It feels very similar to other UPPAbaby options and made tighter turns than the similarly styled strollers.
 The longer handlebar makes it easier to go over bumps or curbs than options with shorter or flexing bars.

 Weight and Folded Size

-The Sleek is heavy and large which hurt its score for weight and folded size earning only 5 of 10 for this metric.
+The Sleek is heavy and large which hurt its score for weight and folded size.
 This stroller is 27.9 lbs and measures 16,493 cubic inches when folded.
-This is more on par with a jogging stroller than a traditional full-size option and even the large UPPAbaby Vista is smaller and lighter at 25.9 lbs and 13,043 cubic inches.
-It isn't the heaviest option however, with the Baby Jogger City Select weighing in at 29.3 lbs.
+This is more on par with a jogging stroller than a traditional full-size option.
+However, it isn't the heaviest option.
 You can remove the seat and back wheels for a smaller and lighter package, but then you'll have four items to carry and keep track of, so this is likely only a reasonable solution when storing in a smaller car.
 Keep in mind you'll need to somewhat rebuild your stroller when you reach your destination.

-The Sleek is a quality product with attention to detail and durable materials earning it an 8 of 10 for quality.
+The Sleek is a quality product with attention to detail and durable materials.
 The Sleek uses a single fabric that is a heavy yet soft canvas that didn't snag during testing.
 The fabric wraps around the seat and stroller frame with no problems and the frames are sturdy, pleasing to the eye, and had no flex.
 The tires are foam filled plastic that would have been nicer if they were rubber, but they are dense and nicer than those found on less expensive models.
-It comes with all-wheel suspension, an adjustable telescoping handlebar with wipe clean cover, and a belly bar.
+It comes with all-wheel suspension, an adjustable telescoping handlebar with wipe-clean cover, and a belly bar.
 Everything comes together well for an overall clean and elegant fit and finish.